Gender Studies Courses

 Gender Studies 1005 Identities and Difference -- Who are you and why?
 Explore the complexities of a simple word: identity.
 Learn how something universal yet uniquely specific to each of us is shaped by and in turn shapes the world we inhabit.
 Note: This course qualifies as a Research/Writing Course.
 Credit Restriction: the former Women's Studies 2005.'

 Gender Studies 2006 Genders and Sexualities introduces genders and sexualities from an interdisciplinary perspective.
 Students will explore the continuum of sex/gender and sexual identities, and examine how these identities intersect with other aspects of identity, including (but not limited to) race, class, and (dis)ability

 Gender Studies 2007 Girlhood and Girl Culture critically engages with the expanding contemporary feminist schlarship on girlhood and girl cultures.
 It consids historical and contemporary constructions of girlhood in primarily Western contexts as they intersect with 'race', ethnicities, sexualities and class.
 Course materials will be used to explore static and changing dimensions of girlhood, including gender expectations and identities; girlhood as possible sites of power; and claims about the emergence of 'grrrls' and 'new girls.'
 Credit Restriction: the former GNDR 3002, the former WSTD 3002.

 Gender Studies 2010 Masculinities in Critical, Global Perspective engages theories of masculinities from a feminist perspectiv, in a ariety of geographcial and cultrual contexts around the world.

-Gender Studies 3001 Medieval and Early Modern Studies will study selections from the considerable corpus of women’s writing in the Medieval and Early Modern period, as well as issues which affected women’s writing.
+Gender Studies 3001 Medieval and Early Modern Women Writers will study selections from the considerable corpus of women’s writing in the Medieval and Early Modern period, as well as issues which affected women’s writing.
 All selections will be read in English translation.